 Healthy Crockpot Butter Chicken is an ultimate comfort Indian food made lighter, healthier and in a slow cooker for an added convenience.
 And despite the name, this dish contains not a teaspoon of butter (neither does Slow Cooker Chicken Tikka Masala which is similar but different).
 Although nothing is wrong with a bit of organic butter in your diet.

 Traditionally butter chicken is made with yogurt and spices.
 Then I’ve seen Americanized versions with cups and cups of whipping cream.
 Or even better with jarred Tandoori sauce.
 Trust me, more than anything I would love to smother this crockpot butter chicken in some organic Greek yogurt but it will curdle while cooking.
 Instead I used a can of light organic coconut milk (BPA free).
 Winner!

 I’m not a huge fan of Indian food but I love butter chicken!
 And this healthy version of it delivered – creamy, rich and a tad sweet.
 Just like the original but so much healthier.
 You can taste a hint of ginger and the traditional Indian spices, garam masala and curry powder, in this creamy sauce.
-Coconut milk prevails over the tomato sauce which makes this crockpot butter chicken taste truly creamy.
+Coconut milk prevails over the tomato sauce which makes this slow cooker butter chicken taste truly creamy.

 I opted in to use tomato paste instead of tomato sauce because of condensation that builds up in a crock pot, thus diluting the sauce.
 I have tested a tomato sauce version and didn’t like it.
 Plus the sauce was too runny due to condensation and the taste of tomatoes rather than cream prevailed.